-Sold 'Subject to Contract' (STC) means that the homeowner has accepted an offer from a buyer but the paperwork is not yet complete.
+Sold 'Subject to Contract' (STC) or 'Under Offer' (UO) means that the homeowner has accepted an offer from a buyer but the paperwork is not yet complete.
 Under offer (UO) is also used by some Estate Agents to indicate that an offer has been made, but not yet accepted.

-You can still enquire about a Sold STC property as the sale is not complete until the signed contracts are exchanged.
+You can still enquire about an Sold STC or UO property as the sale is not complete until the signed contracts are exchanged.
 Technically the property is still available.

 The house buying and selling system in Scotland is slightly different in that once offers are made they are legally binding if accepted; there is no 'subject to contract' stage.
 However the concluding paperwork (known as missives) may in rare cases fall through hence we use Sold Subject to Conclusion of Missives (Sold STCM).